nrv-framework/NRV/docs/usersguide/optimization.rst

 Cost Evaluation
 ---------------

 `Cost evaluation` are callable objects that return a cost evaluated from the results of a simulation.
 As with `context modifiers`, several `cost evaluation` classes have been implemented in NRV.
-All of these classes inherit from :class:`~nrv.utils.nrv_function.cost_evaluation` which has two main consequences:
+All of these classes inherit from :class:`~nrv.utils._nrv_function.cost_evaluation` which has two main consequences:
  1. These classes are compatible with algebraic operations.
  2. The ``save`` and ``load`` methods **are not** implemented in these classes.